30 Minute Loaded Vegetable Pot Pie is packed full of veggies and the ultimate comfort food! It's so delicious and quick to make!

 Start by laying the pie crust into the bottom of an oven safe skillet or circular pie baking dish.

-You are going to cook up your vegetables with a little chopped onion and garlic, and then add a can of cream of celery soup and a little bit of milk.
-If you aren’t a vegetarian, you could easily use a can of cream of chicken soup or even cream of mushroom, any will work fine.
+Cook the vegetables with a little chopped onion and garlic, and then add a can of cream of celery soup and a little bit of milk.
+If you aren’t a vegetarian, you could easily use a can of cream of chicken soup or even cream of mushroom; any will work fine.

-After you get everything cooked up, you dump it into your pie crust and then slap the other crust on top, easy peasy!
-Pop it into your oven and cook it for about 20-25 minutes.
+After everything is cooked, dump the vegetable mixture into the pie crust and then lay the other crust on top!
+Pinch or fold the edges together to make a sealed pot pie.
+Pop it into the oven and cook for about 20-25 minutes.

-This would also make a great meal to bring a family who has just had a baby or when you sign up for one of those meal trains!
+This vegetable pot pie would also make a great meal to bring a family who has just had a baby or when you sign up for one of those meal trains!
 I guarantee everyone will love it!
-Oh, and I made my pot pie in my medium cast iron skillet, which worked like a charm…because I realized I don’t even own a pie dish..oops.
-So, up to you but this will fit perfectly in a pie dish or a medium cast iron skillet!

 Things you might need for this recipe: